-· Highway 246 south
+Highway 246 South

 This area presents a growth opportunity to increase development along a major transportation route into the city which also connects three schools and existing residential areas.
 The city is pursuing a turnback of the state highway to local control to facilitate better local access, lower speeds, and better connections to schools and downtown.
-This area has a strongly interconnected street network with excellent bike/walk/roll facilities to schools and Highway 3 commercial areas; it is an excellent opportunity to add neighborhood-serving commercial and provide a welcoming gateway into Northfield.
+This area has a strongly interconnected street network with excellent active transportation facilities to schools and Highway 3 commercial areas; it is an excellent opportunity to add neighborhood-serving commercial and provide a welcoming gateway into Northfield.

-• Southwest corner of Falk Ave/Eveleth Ave and North Ave
+Southwest corner of Falk Avenue / Eveleth Avenue and North Avenue